airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 The `parse_response` function instructs the stream how to parse the API response.
 This returns an `Iterable`, whose elements are each later transformed into an `AirbyteRecordMessage`.
 API routes that return a single response generally have a `parse_reponse` function that return a list of just that one response.
 Routes that return a list, usually have a `parse_response` function that return the received list with all elements.
-Putting out the data from the response is sufficient, any deserialization is handled by the CDK.
+Pulling the data out from the response is sufficient, any deserialization is handled by the CDK.

 Lastly, the `HTTPStream` requires a JsonSchema of the API's response in order to validate and deserialise the received